iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_flight_controller.rst

     Arming with DroneCAN, then it will need to arm before it can spin for any of these tests.
 By default, Vertiq modules typically will arm on commands from 0% to 7.5%, and by default PX4 will send 0% commands to its connected ESCs over DroneCAN when it is disarmed.
 So it is likely when using the default arming configurations the module will immediately arm as soon as the flight controller is properly configured and on the same bus as the module.
-    Because of that, for the general default settings used on Vertiq modules arming should not be a concern when running these tests.
+    Because of that, for the general default settings used on Vertiq modules, arming should not be a concern when running these tests.
 It should be apparent when your module arms because it will play a :ref:`short arming song <arming_song>`.
 If you do experience issues where the module will not spin but you believe your configurations are correct, check the arming configurations on your module.
 If your module is set to :ref:`bypass arming on DroneCAN <dronecan_arming_and_bypass>`, then it will never need to arm to spin when using DroneCAN.